PoliticalGraveyard.com

 Harrison, James H. — of St. Louis, Mo.
 Republican.
 Alternate delegate to Republican National Convention from Missouri, 1908.
 Burial location unknown.

-Harrison, James Henry — of Essex County, N.J.
-Member of New Jersey state senate from Essex County, 1924-26.
-Presumed deceased.
+Harrison, James Henry — also known as J. Henry Harrison — of Caldwell, Essex County, N.J.
+Republican.
+Member of New Jersey state senate from Essex County, 1924-26; candidate for Governor of New Jersey, 1928; delegate to New Jersey convention to ratify 21st amendment at-large; elected 1933.
 Burial location unknown.

 Harrison, James K., Jr. — of Silver Spring, Montgomery County, Md.
 Republican.
 Candidate for Maryland state house of delegates District 20, 1998; alternate delegate to Republican National Convention from Maryland, 2000.
 Still living as of 2000.